jimdowling/hands-on-personalized-recommender/INSTALL_AND_USAGE.md

 [💻 Live Streamlit Demo](https://decodingml-hands-on-personalized-recommender.streamlit.app/)

 > [!IMPORTANT]
-> If you get `ModelServingException` or `ConnectionError` errors, the instances are still scaled to 0, so give it a few minutes to scale up.
-Then, refresh the page.
-This happens because we are in demo, 0-cost mode
+> The demo is in 0-cost mode, which means that when there is no traffic, the deployment scales to 0 instances.
+The first time you interact with it, give it 1-2 minutes to warm up to 1+ instances.
+Afterward, everything will become smoother.

 # ☁️ Deploying the Streamlit App